Forming a New Student Organization

 4. Create a constitution

 Work with the members, officers, AND advisor to create a constitution and bylaws.
 For a model of a constitution, please click here.

 5. Complete the online application.

 6. Submit the group’s constitution, bylaws, and advisor agreement to the Office of Student Activities

 7. The Student Organization Committee (SOC) will review the group’s information at their next scheduled meeting.
-You will be contacted within 5 working days about the status of your organization.
+You will be contacted within 5 business days about the status of your organization.
 The SOC may approve your constitution, approve the constitution with revisions, request that the organization revise the constitution and resubmit for further review, or not approve a new organization.
 If changes are requested, you will have 14 days to resubmit them to Student Activities.
 Once these are received, you will again be given an updated status.

-8. Once you have been approved, the organization will be formally recognized as a USA organization and will be accountable to regulations set by the University and Student Government Association, as well as eligible for the rights and privileges of a Registered Student Organization.
+8. Once you have been approved, the organization will be formally recognized as a Registered Student Organization and will be accountable to regulations set by the University and Student Government Association, as well as eligible for the rights and privileges of a Registered Student Organization.

-9. Organizations qualify for funding from the Student Government Association after the organization has been registered for 3 full semesters.
+9. Organizations may be eligible for funding from the Student Government Association after the organization has been registered for 3 full semesters.